 It’s even more important to learn how to enjoy a long-term sober lifestyle.

 Through our innovative InVivo® model of care, we guide you beyond one year of continuous sobriety onto the next phase of your life.
 Our clients engage in gender-specific, holistic treatment, and work closely with an interdisciplinary treatment team who customizes their expertise into a fully individualized treatment plan and provides support along each step of the way.

 Abstinence from drugs is only the beginning.

 Recovery signifies a thriving lifestyle based on renewed connections, priorities, and ongoing emotional, interpersonal, and spiritual development.
-Our drug addiction treatment programs in Orange County, California, Seattle, and St. Louis are effective, where we hold your hand from active addiction through one year of continuous sobriety all the way to living a successfully, sober life.
+Our drug addiction treatment program in Orange County is effective, where we hold your hand from active addiction through one year of continuous sobriety all the way to living a successful, sober life.
 Hope starts here.

 At Northbound, we offer a variety of different forms of treatment to help all addicts can find the alcohol or drug treatment that’s right for them.
 If you or a loved one is in need of more information from one of our addiction treatment specialists you can contact us here.
 Or, you can reach us by dialing (844) 919-0420